hellenike/textbook/docs/modules/module4/in-action/index.md

 nav_order: 4
 ---

-## "The dark side of the subjunctive"
+## Ancient Greek in action: "the dark side of the subjunctive"

 - Watch Phuc Tran's TED Talk, "The Dark Side of the Subjunctive."